Flow Research

 Product

 enhancements..
-Users are also sticking with traditional technology
+Users are

-Best solution.
+Best

-Another reason why users continue to stay with the traditional technologies is that they are genuinely the best solution for certain types of flow applications.
-Each type of meter has its own set of applications in which it excels.
+solution for certain types of flow applications.
+Each type of meter has its

 How we capture the entire flowmeter market at once